 Although it’s been hard on Tanya and the kids not having Pete around as much as they were used to, Tanya believes that the shift was still well worthwhile.
 The very first day they were in their new home, their neighbours popped over: something that had never happened when living in Auckland.
 The kids are often outdoors riding their bikes or playing in the garden – with an 812sq metre section, they’re experiencing an outdoor lifestyle that they just couldn’t have afforded on the North Shore.

 The family are also enjoying the smaller school sizes, and the country ‘everyone knows your name’ experience.
 They’re able to grow a vegetable garden, can finally get a pet, and are spending a lot of time at the beach too.
 While life is still a bit hard with Pete’s commute, they both know that it won’t last forever, and their vision of the future is bright.

-GoodGround Real Estate are excited to have helped Tanya, Pete and their kids achieve the Northland lifestyle they were dreaming of – Jan Anderson made a real impression on the family, with her helpful, genuinely friendly approach.
+GoodGround Real Estate are excited to have helped Tanya, Pete and their kids achieve the Northland lifestyle they were dreaming of – The goodGround team made a real impression on the family, with their helpful, genuinely friendly approach.
 We’re committed to making the transition to our rural lifestyle as easy and enjoyable as possible: contact our team to learn more!